Supplementary Material for Random Cayley Graphs Project: Shannon Entropy Estimates and Central Limit Theorem

 In particular, this says that $\Var{Q_1} \eqsim s \log(1/s)^2$, and so

 with the final relation holding since while $s \ll 1$ we do have $t \gg 1$. \end{Proof}

 We now have all that we need to get on and calculate the entropic time $t_0$ in the three regimes of $k$.
 However, in order to find the cutoff times $t_\alpha$, we need to know what the variance of the terms in the sum $Q(t)$, ie $\Var{Q_1(t)}$, is for $t \eqsim t_0$.
-First we digress to consider the rate of convergence of the CLT, as mentioned in \Cref{rmk:mainthm}\ref{rmk:error-term}.